Use in Terminal

 In an interactive terminal, omitting an ID opens a picker for commands that can choose work.

-Start a local worker from the CLI
+Start a local agent from the CLI

 Use Desktop terminal launch